elchs/LetoDBf/Readme.txt

  non-optimized filter to be executed by client [ the default is .T. == allow them ].
  Only in server mode: No_save_WA = 1 and then setting:

- SET( _SET_FORCEOPT, .T. ) will enable filter expressions at server, even those with ALIAS names, maybe of an relationed workarea, in the expression string [ default is .F. == not allowed ].
+ SET( _SET_FORCEOPT, .T. ) will enable filter expressions at server with ALIAS names, maybe of an relationed workarea. [ default is .F. == ALIAS not allowed ].
  Server mode No_Save_WA = 1 is needed with ALIAS names other than the active WA, because in mode '0' LetoDBf server uses WA detaching/ requesting technics and other WA are not available/ detached, and so there is no relation active at server.